davejacobs/cljs-example/README.md

 ### Todo ###

-Note: This is only the beginning of an experiment so far.
+Note: This is only the beginning of an experiment.

 #### Features ####